-Although we sell power amplifiers like the HSA series and BP series, here we introduce preamplifiers called “SA series” used for amplifying micro-voltage signals.
+Although we manufacture power amplifiers like the HSA series and the BP series, here we introduce preamplifiers called the “SA series” used for amplifying micro-voltage signals.

 One of the performance indicators of such a preamplifier is equivalent input noise.
-It can be expected that as the noise value decreases, the signal amplification becomes better with less noise superposition.
+It can be expected that as the noise value decreases, the signal amplification becomes better with less noise superimposition.

 We offer multiple preamplifiers, among which the SA series is specialized for low noise.
 In that series, SA-230F5 is a preamplifier with the smallest equivalent input noise voltage density among the SA series (see Figure 1).

 While the input impedance of SA-230F5 is 50 Ω, an equivalent input noise voltage density of 0.25 nV/√Hz (typ.) (which is lower than the thermal noise (0.91 nV/√Hz) due to a 50 Ω resistance at room temperature) is achieved because of its unique circuit technology.
 Note that the thermal noise due to the 50 Ω resistance can be reduced by lowering the temperature; however, to make it as small as the equivalent input noise voltage density of SA-230F5, it is necessary to reduce the temperature to 22.5 K (about -251°C).
 That temperature is in the cryogenic realm and slightly higher than liquid-hydrogen temperature (about 21 K, see Figure 2).
 From this fact, it can be understood that such low noise level cannot be achieved with a normally designed amplifier.

 Related keywords : Ultra low noise amplifier, LNA